schellenberg/computerscience20/_sources/Python/Functions/MicrobitFunctions.rst

 Functions Practice Quiz
 ------------------------

-.. reveal:: curriculum_addressed
-    :showtitle: Curriculum Outcomes Addressed In This Section

-    - **CS20-FP3** Construct and utilize functions to encapsulate reusable pieces of code.

 To confirm that you understand the major concepts you've seen in Python, try to answer the following questions **without opening Python**.